Profileo/security.profileo.com/content/advisories/prestascansecurity/_index.en.md

 | **1.6.1.X** (1.6.1.24) | OK | Stable
 | **1.6.0.X** (1.6.0.9) | OK | Stable
 | **1.5** | In progress (expected in 1.1.2)  | Not supported as of now due to JS issues

+### Main contributors

+This module is fueled by the collective energy of the members of the Friends Of PrestaShop security cell.
+Here is the list of the most significant contributors in terms of security research, publication of CVE, or development:

+{{< inline_images_prestascansecurity
+class="center-img head-img">}}